tangrams/tangram-vm/README.md

 ###vector-map vm setup

 After cloning this repository and starting a terminal window inside the directory, the steps below will provision the VM.
+(You may need to confirm a ssh-authentication step.)

     # start the VM
     vagrant up